-From an environmental perspective, these lands were protected by covenant not for their ESA-2 and ESA-3 value but as potential remediation areas for anticipated disturbance in future Tallus developments with higher ESA-1 values where disturbance could not be avoided5.
+From an environmental perspective, these lands were protected by covenant not for their ESA-2 and ESA-3 value but as potential remediation areas for anticipated disturbance in future Tallus developments with higher ESA-1 values where disturbance could not be avoided.
 Additionally, the proposed new covenant area is anticipated to remain close to the original covenant area of 2700 m2 (once all the new hillside areas have been included) which will still allow for compensation planting should it be required as result of future phases.
+The covenant adjustment will be addressed with the future development permit and subdivision design stage.